lianglin74/CoOp/README.md

    3. Go the website of http://ip:8000/detection/view_image to view the image
    4. Go to the website of http://ip:8000/detection/view_model to view all the model under output/
+   5. Go to http://ip:8000/detection/view_tree/ to view the tree structure data

 ## Contribute
 TODO: Explain how other colleagues can contribute.